Skip to main content Skip to complementary content

 Information note

 • When logs are deleted from the database (e.g. due to a purge policy), a log matching the specified date and time may not exist.
-In this case, Data Movement gateway will resume the task from the earliest point possible, after the specified date and time.
+In this case, the data task will resume the task from the earliest point possible, after the specified date and time.

 • With the IBM DB2 for LUW source endpoint, this option cannot be used to start Apply Changes tasks from a point before the original start time of the Apply Changes task.
 Or, to put it another way, it can only be used to start tasks from any time after the original start time of the Apply Changes task.